 Through the course of this article, we’ll give you an overview of GMAT exam total marks, GMAT percentiles, GMAT score reports etc. So, keep reading.

 When you receive your GMAT score report, you’ll find total scores and section scores on it.
 The total score is calculated based on your marks in verbal and quantitative sections of the GMAT.
 It is scored on a scale of 200-800.
+The GMAT exam maximum marks which can be scored is 800 and the minimum score is 200.
 These scores are usually determined by converting “raw scores” to “scaled scores.”
 A raw score is calculated based on the number of verbal and quantitative questions you’ve answered.
 The difficulty level of the questions in this section is also considered while determining the raw score.
 This score is then translated to a scaled score, which is what you see as the total marks in GMAT.
 The algorithm used by the GMAC to determine scaled verbal and quantitative section scores is not mentioned anywhere.

 The sectional scores are separate scores for the remaining two sections of the GMAT exam.
 This means, these sections (the integrated reasoning and analytical writing) do not contribute to the overall score.
 The Integrated Reasoning section is scored on a range of 1 to 8 in one-point increments and the Analytical Writing is scored on a scale of 1 to 6 in half-point increments.
 The sections of the GMAT exam are scored based on the following factors:

 - The number of questions you’ve attempted from each section